GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 When deploying/expanding upon each project, you will find your Cloud Build pipelines being executed in `prj-c-bu3infra-pipeline`.

 It is recommended that you _first deploy_ the `common` projects (`artifact-publish` and `service-catalog` before deploying `machine-learning`.
 The order of deploying the `common` projects does not matter, however `machine-learning` should be the last project to be inflated.

+When inflating these projects; they must be deployed in the following order:
+    1.

 ## VPC-SC